cargocult/rowan-python/docs/source/userguide/mvc.rst

 Nomenclature
 ------------

-MVC is a common paradigm of software development, but unfortunately it means very little.
-It seems to me that everyone I've heard talk about MVC has a different idea of exactly why, where and how the dividing lines should be drawn.
+MVC is a common paradigm of software development, but unfortunately it is very ambiguous.
+It seems to me that everyone I've heard talk about MVC has a different idea of exactly why, where and how the dividing lines between each unit should be drawn.

-In Django controllers are, confusingly, called 'Views', and what we call views are 'Templates' (although some of Django's view code I'd also consider to be at the view layer in a MVC structure).
+In Django, for example, controllers are confusingly called 'views', and what we call views are 'templates' (although some of Django's view code I'd also consider to be at the view layer in a MVC structure).
 I'm following roughly the nomenclature of Ruby on Rails.
 Microsoft advocated MVC development for the .NET platform, but its Views include a lot of what I call a controller here.
 And so on...

 That's not to say that for any particular choice of MVC that things are confusing.
 In Rowan, it is pretty clear where the dividing lines between elements are, because the framework delegates both Model code and View code to other libraries and makes no requirements how you achieve either.

 Context
 *******